SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image77.png)

-So now that 0xd4y-rev.ps1 was executed by the server, there should be a reverse shell getting sent to port 20001 on .200 which is getting forwarded to us on 20002:
+So now that 0xd4y-rev.ps1 was executed by the server, there should be a reverse shell getting sent to port 20001 on .200 which is getting forwarded to us on 20002\:

 ![](/reports/Wreath/image17.png)

 #### Attempting to Use Mimikatz

 Now, with a reverse shell as System, we have the necessary privileges to extract password hashes using Mimikatz, a tool used to gather credentials on a system.
-Before downloading Mimikatz onto the target, it’s important to check if the target is a 32bit or 64bit computer by using the systeminfo command:
+Before downloading Mimikatz onto the target, it’s important to check if the target is a 32bit or 64bit computer by using the systeminfo command\:

 ![](/reports/Wreath/image53.png)

-Noticing that this is a 64bit computer, I downloaded a 64bit mimikatz binary:
+Noticing that this is a 64bit computer, I downloaded a 64bit mimikatz binary\:

 ![](/reports/Wreath/image25.png)

-I downloaded this binary in the C:\\Windows\\System32\\spool\\drivers\\color directory out of habit, as this is a world writable path and is typically whitelisted by AppLocker, a program which restricts which files can be executed based on the file’s path.
+I downloaded this binary in the C\:\\Windows\\System32\\spool\\drivers\\color directory out of habit, as this is a world writable path and is typically whitelisted by AppLocker, a program which restricts which files can be executed based on the file’s path.

 Alas, running Mimikatz on an unstable shell simply does not work.
 I tried getting a meterpreter shell, but that did not work either.
-However, with ssh being open on .200, a powerful tool named sshuttle can be leveraged as a VPN into this internal network:
+However, with ssh being open on .200, a powerful tool named sshuttle can be leveraged as a VPN into this internal network\:

 ![](/reports/Wreath/image12.png)

-We can confirm this worked by trying to curl the web page:
+We can confirm this worked by trying to curl the web page\:

 ![](/reports/Wreath/image10.png)

 ### Shell Stabilization

 Earlier, we found that port 3389 was open on the .150 system.
 This is the port typically designated for Remote Desktop Protocol (RDP), and we can use this port to get a nice GUI on the box.
-First, I created a user with admin privileges inside the Remote Management Users group so as to allow us to remotely authenticate as the user through RDP:
+First, I created a user with admin privileges inside the Remote Management Users group so as to allow us to remotely authenticate as the user through RDP\:

 ![](/reports/Wreath/image11.png)

-We can now use evil-winrm with our created credentials to easily get a shell on the box:
+We can now use evil-winrm with our created credentials to easily get a shell on the box\:

 ![](/reports/Wreath/image76.png)

 #### Mimikatz

-With the user that we created, a nice GUI instance can be established using the xfreerdp command as follows:
+With the user that we created, a nice GUI instance can be established using the xfreerdp command as follows\:

 ![](/reports/Wreath/image31.png)